 Results: Hiring another staff member is not feasible with current resources.
-We have reassigned some of the undergraduate experiential learning responsibilities to Ms. Jackie Clark.
-Ms. Skees and Dr. Brown also continue to support and direct undergraduate experiential learning efforts.
+Some of Ms. Skees responsibilities with regard to undergraduate experiential learning have been shifted to another staff position.
+However, the other staff position has recently been vacated (and is currently being re-advertised).
+So these responsibilities have temporarily reverted to Ms. Skees.
+Dr. Brown also continues to support and direct undergraduate experiential learning efforts.
 Ms. Skees is encouraging employers to provide internship opportunities for students.
-COVID-19 reduced the number of internship opportunities available for the summer of 2021 (though 28 students were still able to participate in internships) and all departmental education abroad courses were cancelled.
+COVID reduced the number of internship opportunities available for the spring and summer of 2022 (though 6 students were able to participate in internships during the spring and 14 during the summer).
+All Departmental education abroad courses remain cancelled due to uncertainties regarding COVID international travel restrictions.
 Dr. Tim Woods continues to advise the Agribusiness Club (in partnership with Ms. Skees) and the case study team.
+The Agribusiness Club had a highly-successful out-of-state trip to Texas during the spring 2022 semester.
 Dr. Roger Brown is the faculty advisor to the quiz bowl team with assistance from a graduate student.
+Dr. Shuoli Zhao will take over from Dr. Brown in the spring 2023 semester.

-Internships, education abroad, and the Agribusiness Club were all on sustainable and positive trajectories prior to the onset of COVID-19.
-We look forward to those activities returning to prominence whenever possible.
+Analysis of results and reflection: Internships, education abroad, and the Agribusiness Club were all on sustainable and positive trajectories prior to the onset of COVID.
+These activities are gradually returning to prominence as conditions allow.
+The quiz bowl team remains quite active.